Substance Misuse - Key Stage 3&4

 The Home Office, DfES and DoH produced Understanding drugs: drug education pack for schools - KS 3 in 2006.
 It contains two booklets for teachers, a pupils' booklet and a CD ROM

-- 'Talking to Kids about Alcohol' parent guide - up to 250 copies (or enough for a year group)
+- 200x 'Talking to Kids about Alcohol' parent guide OR

 Through diverse stories from positive role models, we want to inspire young boys and men to grow into kind and confident humans, who break gender stereotypes and strive for equality.
 We're starting this all off with our book - Being ManKind Volume 1 - you buy one, we gift one to a school or youth organisation.
 CLIK ON THE LOGO FOR MORE.